The Wild One (roller coaster): Current design

-In the winter of 1991/1992 the park was sold to Tierco Group, Inc. Tierco hired John F. Pierce Associates to refurbish the coaster.
-The first and second drops were dramatically reprofiled, and the rest of the ride was fine-tuned with portions retracked.
-In subsequent years the ride has been retracked multiple times with much of the recent work completed by Martin & Vleminckx.
-American Coaster Enthusiasts awarded The Wild One the organization's Coaster Landmark award on June 18, 2018.
+In the winter of 1991–92, the remaining attraction was sold to Tierco Group, Inc. Tierco hired John F. Pierce Associates to refurbish the coaster.
+The first and second drops were dramatically reprofiled, and the rest of the ride was fine-tuned with portions reprofiled.
+In subsequent years, the ride has been retracked multiple times with much of the recent work completed by Martin & Vleminckx.
+American Coaster Enthusiasts awarded The Wild One the organization's Coaster Landmark award on June 20, 2018.

+Future

+On May 1, 2025, Six Flags announced that the Six Flags America park will close at the end of the 2025 season on November 2, 2025.
+The status on the future of the Wild One roller coaster was not given at the time of the announcement.

 Records

 When The Giant Coaster opened in 1917, at 98 feet tall, it was the tallest roller coaster in the world.
 Its record was not surpassed until 1925 when the 100 ft tall Revere Beach Cyclone opened.